alexdjulin/movie-advisor/README.md

 Rename `.env_template` in `.env`.
 Add missing api-keys and tokens to it (see [Prerequisites](#prerequisites) below).

-# Use voice to talk to the model
+# Installation AI-Chatbot submodule to use voice

 If you want to talk to the model using speech, like in the demo, you need to initialize the [ai_chatbot](https://github.com/alexdjulin/ai_chatbot) submodule and install the required modules too.